Kaycee Uranium Project, Wyoming

 Kaycee Project Drilling Results

-Nuclear Fuels commenced drilling at the Kaycee Project in November 2023 with a focus on confirming and expanding historic resources at both the Saddle Zone and Spur Zone which have not been drill-tested since the early 1980s – completed 200 holes in 2023 and during the first half of 2024.
-Results from the 2023 and early 2024 drilling successfully confirmed and expanded historically-identified mineralization at both the Saddle Zone and the Spur Zone, with numerous holes returning potentially economic grades at relatively shallow, potentially ISR-amenable depths.
-High-grade mineralization was encountered in numerous drill holes at the Saddle Zone, including hole SD23_065 which returned 4.5 feet of 0.237% U3O8 from a depth of 306.0 feet for a Grade-Thickness of 1.067.
+Nuclear Fuels commenced drilling at the Kaycee Project in November 2023 with a focus on confirming and expanding historic resources at the Saddle Zone, Spur Zone and Stirrup Zone which have not been drill-tested since the early 1980s – completed 200 holes in 2023 and during the first half of 2024.
+Results from the 2023 and early 2024 drilling successfully confirmed and expanded historically-identified mineralization at all 3 Zones, with numerous holes returning potentially economic grades at relatively shallow, potentially ISR-amenable depths.

 Saddle Zone Drill Results